 Hero background

-Take part in a healthcare project in the rural areas of Palawan and help bring medical care and health education to local communities.
-Work alongside local doctors and healthcare staff through village visits, support for mothers and children, and educational activities in schools.
+Take part in a health project in rural Palawan and help bring medical care and basic health education to the local communities.
+Work alongside doctors and local health workers on village visits, support for mums and children, and educational sessions in schools.

 Where